Vantage Score vs FICO: Which Is Better? - Coast Tradelines

 Age of Credit History (21%):

-This is the factor that determines how long your credit history has been in operation.
-A longer history of credit can enhance your score.
-It offers more information for lenders to judge your credit performance over time.
+This is the factor that determines how long your credit accounts have been active.
+An extended credit history could improve your score.
+It provides more data for lenders to assess your credit history over time.

 Credit Utilization (20%)

-VantageScore looks at the percentage of credit you have available that are currently in use.
-A low percentage indicates responsible management of credit.
-For the best score, keep your credit utilization ratio lower than 30 percent.
+VantageScore analyzes the percentage of credit you have available that your currently utilizing.
+The fact that this percentage is low suggests the responsible management of your credit.
+To improve your score, you must keep your credit utilization rate below 30%.

 Total Balances and Debt (11%)